10 Best Sleeping Pads for Backpacking in 2024

 • Great for: People who toss & turn at night, side sleepers, 3-season backpacking

-• What we like: Thickest sleeping pad on our list, extremely comfortable, good width for not rolling off, pretty quiet
+• Pros: Thickest sleeping pad on my list, extremely comfortable, good width for not rolling off, pretty quiet

-• What we don’t like: Doesn’t pack down as small as other options, takes longer to inflate with the stuff sack
+• Cons: Doesn’t pack down as small as other options, takes longer to inflate with the stuff sack

-The Sea to Summit Ether Lite XT Insulated Sleeping Pad is the ideal sleeping pad for anyone seeking maximum comfort and who doesn’t mind carrying a little extra weight and bulk.
+The Sea to Summit Women’s Ether Light XT Insulated Air Sleeping Mat is the ideal sleeping pad for anyone seeking maximum comfort and who doesn’t mind carrying a little extra weight and bulk.
 The extra thick (XT) construction provides deep cushioning, perfect for side sleepers.

-BFT team member Becky uses this pad for her bikepacking adventures because it’s extremely comfortable and while it doesn’t pack down quite as small as other pads on this list, it’s still really lightweight at just over a pound.
-She’s a side sleeper and doesn’t feel the ground at all while shifting from side to side on this 4″ pad.
+While it doesn’t pack down quite as small as other pads on this list, it’s still really lightweight at just over a pound.
+Becky says, “I am a side sleeper and don’t feel the ground at all while shifting from side to side on this pad.”
 The women’s version also has a slightly warmer R-value at 3.5.

 inflated Sea to Summit Ether Lite sleeping pad